Normal view

 The good news is that you can preview the mobile layout of your site from your WordPress content editor.

-Some page and theme builders, like SeedProd, even let you customize the mobile version of your site from the editor.
+Some page and theme builders even let you customize the mobile version of your site from the editor.

 Previewing a custom page on mobile